 "Middle school, I would cry myself to sleep every f**kin' day.
 High school, the same thing.
 I tried to drink some beers to get rid of that s**t, but it just never goes away."

-He connected his journey to his friends who died from drug-related causes, Mac Miller, Lil Peep, Juice WRLD, saying, "That could have been me."
+He connected his journey to the wave of artist deaths around him, mentioning Mac Miller, Lil Peep, and Juice WRLD: "That could have been me."

 When asked if he's getting help, his response was classic Nine: "I am, now, I'm trying.
 It's difficult.
 Through my songs, I can talk about whatever I want.
 But sitting here, face-to-face, it's difficult."